 Arabic and Middle Eastern Restaurants in Kansas City

 There are a handful of great Arabic and Middle Eastern restaurants in Kansas City.
-Middle Eastern cuisine hasn’t become commercialized on the corporate level, with a few exceptions.
+Arabic food in Kansas City hasn’t become commercialized on the corporate level, with a few exceptions.
 That means the Arabic restaurants in Kansas City are almost entirely local and family-owned.
 Not only are the meals at these restaurants delicious, but also the dollars you spend are put into a local business who will give back to the community.

 One of the best-known Middle Eastern restaurants in Kansas City is Jerusalem Café.
 This shop is located in the heart of Westport.
 It is known for its hummus and gyros, and there is a hookah lounge upstairs.